gravitational/teleport/rfd/0143-external-k8s-joining.md

 This join method will be added to the existing `ProvisionTokenV2` specification.

-In order to clearly distinguish this new join method from the existing `kubernetes` join method, this method will be named `kubernetes-jwks`.
+In order to clearly distinguish this new join method from the existing `kubernetes` join method, this method will be named `kubernetes-remote`.

 Similar to other join methods, users will be able to configure a list of allow rules.
 If a joining entities presented token matches any of the allow rules